-The proposal for the FELA PTW responds to a request from FELA members to provide opportunities for networking across country boundaries, learn from each other, and to celebrate a community with common interests and aspirations.
-It originates from a Strategy House discussion at the General Assembly held in Tallinn on 17 January 2020
+The proposal for the FELA Professional Thematic Steering Group responds to a request from FELA members to provide opportunities for networking across country boundaries, learn from each other, and to celebrate a community with common interests and aspirations which originates from a Strategy House discussion at the General Assembly held in Tallinn on 17 January 2020.

 Professional Thematic Webinars (PTWs) include groups of people with common interests in reading literacy and engage with

 their members to propose, through webinars, lectures, symposiums, online meetings on topics of particular interest on various professional issues (topics range from new scientific orientations and teaching/learning trends on literacy education for different age groups, digital reading and distance education, teachers’ professional development, children and youth literature, etc.).
 PTWs also offer the possibility for members to present ongoing projects in their countries or to discuss particular topics of interest to them with the wider FELA community.
 While English is the language of the PTWs, proposals for webinars in other languages are welcome.

 It is part of the Programme of Work for 2021 and aims to pursue FELA’s objective, as stated in the Statutes, to support “developing education policies and contributing to the implementation of European recommendations concerning literacy and its development; promoting the exchange of information between member organizations of the Federation and other organizations throughout the world concerning the learning and teaching of literacy; cooperating with other Federations, Associations, Organisations, and Institutions, both within and beyond Europe, for the improvement of literacy”.

 The PTW Group is expected to act in a coordinated and consultative manner.
 The Executive Committee has asked Tiziana Mascia to be the first Convenor.

 The objectives of the FELA PTW Steering Group are: